Table of Contents

 Diagnostic Workup for Testicular Torsion

 The main diagnostic tool for the evaluation of a suspected case of testicular torsion is history and physical examination.
-If the diagnosis is not straightforward, then ultrasonography and Doppler ultrasonography are indicated.
+If the diagnosis is not straightforward, then ultrasonography and Doppler ultrasonography is indicated.

 The ultrasonographic findings of testicular torsion of ultrasonography depend on the degree of testicular ischemia.
 In the initial stage, ultrasonography reveals a progressive increase in testicular volume and diffuse hypoechogenicity.
 Inhomogeneities are found in delayed cases where irreversible testicular damage has happened.